fennec-lang/fennec/docs/design.md

 - sage-like "stray off the usual path" exploration model
 - simplex-like / hurst-exponent-like modeling of correlated rare events
 - simulated annealing to guide search
+- shells should guarantee that we can always use structural fuzzing

 ### Metaprogramming